Power of the Agency

 Discharge of Orders

-An application may be madeto court for the discharge of safety orders, barring orders, interim barring orders, emergency barring orders or protection orders.
-The persons who may apply for discharge of the orders are the Child and Family Agency (if they made the application for the order), the applicant or the respondent.
+An application may be made to court for the discharge of safety orders, barring orders, interim barring orders, emergency barring orders or protection orders.
+The persons who may apply for the discharge of an order are the Child and Family Agency (if they made the application for the order), the applicant or the respondent.

-Proceedings for orders under the domestic violence act may be heard in the District Court or the Circuit Court under the Act.
-Proceedings to be heard in private and as informally as possible.
-Judges in the District Court and the Circuit Family Court and barristers and solicitors appearing in the court proceedings may not wear wigs and gowns.
+Proceedings for orders under the Domestic Violence Act may be heard in the District Court or the Circuit Court.
+Proceedings are to be heard in private and as informally as possible.
+Judges in the District Court and the Circuit Family Court, as well as barristers and solicitors appearing in the court proceedings, may not wear wigs and gowns.

-Where an application is made to a court for any of the above orders a person under the age of 18 years is to give evidence, and the applicant or respondent proposes to cross-examine the person) personally,the court shall direct that the applicant or the respondent, as the case may be, may not personally cross-examine the witness unless the court is of the opinion that the interests of justice require the applicant or respondent to conduct the cross-examination personally.
+Where an application is made to a court for any of the above orders and a person under the age of 18 is to give evidence, and the applicant or respondent proposes to cross-examine the person personally, the court shall direct that the applicant or the respondent, as the case may be, may not personally cross-examine the witness unless the court is of the opinion that the interests of justice require the applicant or respondent to conduct the cross-examination personally.

 If by the end of the period the applicant or respondent has notified the court that no legal representative is to act for him or her for the purpose of cross-examining the witness or no notification has been received by the court and it appears to the court that no legal representative is to so act, the court shall consider whether it is necessary, in the interests of justice, for the witness to be cross-examined by a legal representative appointed to act for the applicant or respondent for that purpose.

-If the court decides that it is necessary, in the interests of justice, for the witness to be cross-examined by a legal representative appointed to act for the applicant or respondent for that purpose, the court shall appoint a legal representative (chosen by the court) to cross-examine the witness on behalf of the applicant or respondent.
+If the court decides that this is necessary, it shall appoint a legal representative (chosen by the court) to cross-examine the witness on behalf of the applicant or respondent.

-Where an application is made to a court for any of the above orders the court shall give reasons for its decision—
+Where an application is made to a court for any of the above orders the court shall give reasons for its decision to:

-• if applicable, to make the specified order subject to exceptions or conditions, and
+- (if applicable) make the specified order subject to exceptions or conditions; and

 Right to be Accompanied

 An applicant may be accompanied in court by a person (including a support worker) of his or her choice.
-This is in addition to being accompanied by a legal representative (if any).
-The court may order that the applicant may not be accompanied to court by another person but, if it does so, it must give reasons for its decision.
+This is in addition to being accompanied by a legal representative, if any.
+The court may order that the applicant may not be accompanied to court by another person but it must give reasons for this decision.

-Views of a child The court may see the views of a child when an order is being sought on behalf of the child, depending on the child’s age and maturity.
-It applies to any proceedings under the domestic violence act with the exception of applications for interim barring orders, emergency barring orders or protection orders.
+The court may ascertain the views of a child when an order is being sought on behalf of the child, depending on the child’s age and maturity.
+This applies to any proceedings under the Domestic Violence Act with the exception of applications for interim barring orders, emergency barring orders or protection orders.

-The court may also appoint an expert to ascertain and convey the child’s views and that expert may be called as a witness in the proceedings.
+The court may also appoint an expert to ascertain and convey the child’s views.
+That expert may be called as a witness in the proceedings.
 Regulations may be made to in relation to such experts.
-The court may specify which party, or parties, to the proceedings will pay the fees and expenses of the expert and the proportions which the parties will pay.
+The court may specify which party/parties to the proceedings will pay the fees and expenses of the expert and the proportions that each will pay.

 Taking Effect of Orders